 All of these fences and full enclosures don’t protect your garden from burrowing animals.
 Some can burrow quite deep and will laugh at your expensive fencing or your poly tunnels and greenhouses!

-The only way is to block their access from below.
+The only way to block their access is from below.
 This is most easily done with either containers or a raised garden bed.
 It’s very difficult to do with in-ground beds, which is one reason I recommend raised beds if you live in an area with lots of burrowing animals.

 This is easiest to do when building a raised bed, before you fill it with soil.
 However if you already have raised beds in place, you’ll have to empty them first of soil and plants (do this in wintertime when your beds are empty).

 Then staple a fine enough hardware cloth or mesh on the inside at the bottom.
 Or as you’re building the bed, attach the mesh to the bottom of the sides of the bed.